Anatomy

 Main anatomy

-1. Activity stream in side by side view: Contains activity stream compose and the activity feed
+- Activity stream including activity stream compose: Contains activity stream compose and the activity feed

 Activity stream feed anatomy

-3. Filter panel: Actionable icon; selecting this icon will open a panel menu with available filter categories
+- Filter panel: Actionable icon; selecting this icon opens a panel menu with available filter categories

 Post anatomy